Mnemotechnician/new-console/README.md

   __not__ provided by any other console mod (as of today), let alone the vanilla console.
 * NC has a multi-line scrollable input field and a scrollable log, which also intercepts all logs and reads last_log.txt when the game launches, allowing you to know everything.
-* NC has a script history, which enables you to view the scripts you've ran or edited before, and a menu that enables you to permamently save your scripts and view/edit the saved ones, meaning it will never leave you worrying that you will lose "that one useful script".
+* NC has a script history, which enables you to view the scripts you've run or edited before, and a menu that enables you to permanently save your scripts and view/edit the saved ones, meaning it will never leave you worrying that you will lose "that one useful script".
+* NC has many other features, most of which are listed below.

 ## Main features
 * A new console ui, consisting of 3 main elements:
     * A scrollable log output on the left, which also includes the scripts you've run and their outputs, and which can be cleared.
-    * An input area on the right, in which you're supposed to enter your code.
+    * A code editor on the right, in which you're supposed to enter your code.
     * An action panel on top of the input area, which lets you do the following:
-        * Execute the inputted code using the "run" button (both the code and the result will appear in the log).
+        * Execute the current code using the "run" button (both the code and the result will appear in the log).
         * Navigate in the console history (see below) using the "prev" and "next" buttons.
 	* Clear the log buffer (if you want to read what's been cleared before, you can execute `backread()`).
         * Access one of the advances features (see below).